MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 ---
-title: What's new in driver development
+title: What's New in Driver Development for Windows 11, Version 24H2
-description: This section describes new features for driver development in Windows 11, version 24H2. ms.date: 04/08/2024
+description: This section describes new features for driver development in Windows 11, version 24H2. ms.date: 02/12/2024
 ---

 # <a name="top"></a>What's new in driver development for Windows 11, version 24H2